17 Cool Things to do in Lincoln, England

-Lincoln is a cathedral city and the county town of Lincolnshire in the East Midlands region of England.
+Lincoln England is a cathedral city and the county town of Lincolnshire in the East Midlands region.
 Its origins can be traced back to the Iron Age, but it first came to prominence when it was settled by the Romans who built a fortress here.

 Today, Lincoln’s rich history and architectural landmarks are just one reason to visit.
 There are two universities, several theatres, countless shops, bars and restaurants to suit every taste and budget, great places to stay, a football club that has enjoyed reasonable success in recent years, lots of opportunities for interesting day trips into the Lincolnshire countryside, and a full programme of dynamic cultural events throughout the year.